Arthur Witty: FC Barcelona footballer

 Arthur and Ernest returned to Spain with a love of sports.
 Unable to play rugby union due to a lack of suitable pitches, the Wittys began to organise football games between company teams made up of employees.
 In 1899 Ernest also became a founding member of the Real Club de Tenis Barcelona.
 Ernest, a Spanish national tennis champion, played tennis with, among others, Joan Gamper and when Gamper founded FC Barcelona in October 1899, the Witty brothers quickly became involved.
 They used their company to imports regulation balls, referees whistles and nets from England.
 Legend also has it that the Witty brothers also imported the legendary club colours, the blaugrana, from the original colours used by Merchant Taylors' rugby team.
 However FC Basel and other clubs that Gamper played for and his home canton of Zurich and have all been credited and/or claimed to be the inspiration.
 Either way, Old Merchant Taylors' BaaBarians hockey team carry FC Barcelona shirts as their away strip in tribute to Arthur Witty.

-In early December 1899 the club played its first official game against an English Select at the Velòdrom de la Bonanova, now known as Turó Park.
+In early December 1899 the club played its first official game against an English Select at the Velódrom de la Bonanova, now known as Turó Parc.
 The teams only had ten men each and the English Select actually included several FC Barcelona players, among them, Arthur Witty.
 The English Select won the game 1–0 with Witty scoring the only goal.
 On Christmas Eve 1899 Witty made his official debut for the club in a 3–1 win over Català SC.

 FC Barcelona was one of several football clubs formed in the city around this time and soon there was enough teams to organise a regular competition, the Copa Macaya.
 Witty was a member of the FC Barcelona team which won its first ever trophy, the Copa Macaya in 1902.
 He also played for FC Barcelona in 1902 when they were invited to enter the first ever Copa del Rey.
 After beating Madrid FC, later to become Real Madrid, 3–1 in the first round, they lost 2–1 to Club Vizcaya in the final.
 Witty also helped the club win the Copa Barcelona in 1903.
 Between 1899 and 1905 Witty played 74 games, mainly as a full-back for FC Barcelona.